 Talk to Us

 We welcome public comments to develop the task force's work.
 Do you have concerns about government use of algorithms?
 Has it affected you personally?
-Is there a specific area you want the task force to study?
+Is there a specific area you want the Task Force to study?
 What should accountability by the government look like?
 How should communities be a part of this process?
-The comment period will be open until September 1, 2020.
+The comment period will be open until December 31, 2020.